|Mercury 4.5hp 1975 - 1985, Single Cylinder, Getting it to Run Again|

 Electronics : It appears that these motors were the single cylinder version of a larger twin cylinder model, but here we are working on the single cylinder version.
 Information is rather vague but the electronics seem to be somewhat shared between the two.

 This motor that I worked on was a single cylinder and appeared to have electronic ignition and the coil unit is placed in a very convenient location on top and at the rear of the cylinder water jacket as seen in the RH photo below.
 Note - I have been in contact with a person in Greece, and England who each have one of these single cylinder motors, according to the serial number the Greek's is a US made in 1983 and the English is a Belgium made in 1985.
 Both of these motors have magneto ignition.
-Initially I thought the English was an older motor (until I re-contacted the owner) or that Mercury used up some of the older components to use up excess US parts for export motors.
+Initially I thought the English was an older motor (until I re-contacted the owner) it seems that Mercury used up some of the older excess components for export motors.
 But now with the Greek motor surfaces being a US made and dating it earlier, I really don't know what to think.
 However there appears to be numerous models and locations of manufacture of this 4.5hp motor, so possibly we have differences.

 With the flywheel off this electronic ignition version, there is really nothing you can do to the stator other than clean any possible rust off the magnet coils as seen in the LH photo below.